 Part 1 of the course will take place 30th July – 3rd August (and repeated 13th – 17th August) 2018.

 Part 2 of the course will take place 6th – 10th August (and repeated 20th – 24th August) 2018.

 The venue for this course is the University of London, Bloomsbury Campus, Central London – you can see more venue and travel details here.

-The cost of the five day Mathematics Summer School is £475 per student.
+The cost of the Mathematics Summer School is £495 per student for five days, or book both Parts of the course (if eligible) for £895.
 Please note that accommodation is not included, and must be arranged independently if required.
 Bookings for any event may be made by individual students or parents or through the school.

 Partial fees bursaries are available for students who would otherwise face financial barriers to attending the course – please see here for details.

 To book a place or places at the Mathematics Summer School, or if you have any further questions, simply call on 0845 519 4827, email email@example.com, or use the form below.